Buy-side due diligence

-In practice, buy-side due diligence can be done in many different ways.
-You can choose from a luxury approach where you spend a lot of time and hire many external advisors.
-You can also do a lot with internal staff, but a risk is that your team gets stressed out as they have to do this next to their own jobs.
-You also have to be clear on your objectives.
-Do you need the DD reports to get peace of mind regarding possible risks or do you mainly want to use the DD reports to get bank financing?
-On the one hand, we see cases where individuals spend a few days to investigate the company.
+In practice, buy-side due diligence can be done in a variety of ways.
+You can choose from a luxury approach where you spend a lot of time and hire many external advisers.
+You can also do a great deal with internal staff, but the risk is that your team gets stressed out as they must also do this next to their own jobs.
+You also should be clear on your objectives.
+Do you need the DD reports to get peace of mind regarding potential risks or do you mainly want to use the DD reports to get bank financing?
+On the one hand, we see cases where individuals spend a few days investigating the target company.
 On the other hand, within larger transactions, we often see specialized external firms that perform a full-blown independent buy-side due diligence process on behalf of the buyer.
 This is most often the case in very specific areas (like for example an environmental due diligence analysis).

-A detailed analysis of the target company is important.
-You have to be assured that you understand the target company fully and that your assumptions on the strategic rationale of an acquisition are correct.
-Further, you have to be aware of the risks that exist in the company.
+A detailed analysis of the target company is vital.
+You must be assured that you understand the target company fully and that your assumptions on the strategic rationale of an acquisition are correct.
+Further, you should be aware of the risks that exist in the company.
 The costs of an unsuccessful acquisition are high.
 The due diligence phase is the time when you can still prevent a failure with reasonable costs.
 Further, during the buy-side due diligence phase, you have time to start the preparation for post-acquisition integration.
-Hence, the work of external advisors needs to be well documented, so your team can complete successful integration once the company purchase has been finalized.
+Hence, the work of external advisers needs to be well documented, so your team can complete successful integration once the company purchase has been finalized.

 The objectives of buy-side due diligence are extensive.
-The buy-side due diligence process is much broader than just to get approval for a proposed acquisition.
+The buy-side due diligence process is much broader than just getting approval for a proposed acquisition.
 When done properly, a buy-side due diligence project provides valuable information to support the proposed acquisition.
 However, you as a buyer need to determine your objectives and what you want to get out of the investigation.
-In a nutshell, buy-side due diligence has the following objectives:
+Concisely, buy-side due diligence has the following objectives:

 The due diligence process is most often started by the buy-side.
 In the end, it is the buyer who wants to know more about the seller and needs to instigate a study.
 However, over the last decade(s) the advantages of doing objective due diligence by the seller have become more common.
 The main reason is that it has become clear to a seller that advantages exist in having an objective investigation and report being done on their own firm.
 A sell-side due diligence report can bring issues to light that a seller can still repair.
 Further, it will give a serious impression to buyers and ensure the due diligence process is run efficiently and in a concise time period where all buyers get most of the required information.
 Finally, it can also show possible upsides in valuation to a seller which can help in increasing the sales price.
 For more information on sell-side due diligence, please read about sell-side due diligence.

 The buy-side due diligence process is normally costly and time-consuming.
-Hence it is important to determine when the process should start.
+Hence it is essential to determine when the process should start.
 Normally, one can say that this happens after the first negotiations have occurred and an LOI is signed.
-On the page buying a business (/buy-business/process-buying-company.htm) you can get a better idea when DD is normally conducted.
+On the page buying a business (/buy-business/process-buying-company.htm) you can get a better idea of when DD is normally conducted.
 It is wise to know how many companies perform a buy-side due diligence for your company.
 In the best situation, you have exclusivity and an agreed LOI with price and other conditions ready before you start the DD process.
-In most M&A projects these days a VDR (virtual data room) is available.
+In most M&A projects these days a virtual data room (VDR) is made available.
 This gives buyers the opportunity to investigate the company from their own location.
 This can be sufficient for a concise first analysis.
 Generally, once an LOI has been drafted and signed, the full-blown buy-side due diligence should begin.

 Please get in touch for a free brainstorming session and feedback on your buy-side due diligence plans.
 We can discuss how a buy-side due diligence process can best be organized.
 We are open to giving you clear feedback on how to structure your buy-side due diligence process in your industry or country of choice.
 Further, we are also open to supporting you in the actual process and investigations.